sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/README.md

 This volume introduces the Cisco IOS Command-Line Interface (CLI) and the essential commands required to configure, manage, and verify Cisco routers and switches.

-It is the recommended starting point for anyone learning Cisco networking and serves as the foundation for all remaining volumes in this repository.
+It serves as the foundation for every other volume in this repository and is the recommended starting point for all readers.

 ---

 ## What You Will Learn

-- Understand Cisco IOS CLI basics
+- Cisco IOS CLI basics
-- Navigate between different command modes
+- Command modes
-- Configure basic device settings
+- Basic device configuration
-- Save and restore device configurations
+- Saving and restoring configurations
-- Verify system information
+- Device verification
-- Use terminal commands efficiently
+- Terminal usability commands
-- Build a solid foundation for CCNA and CCNP ENCOR

 ---